26 Mar 5 Ways to Follow Can Improve Your Website Conversion Rate With SEO

 There are several approaches that you can implement to achieve this goal.
 One approach towards this could be compressing image files to make the webpage smaller and use less time to load data.
 Similarly, you could also go for a clean approach where you use the least possible number of visuals and other heavy elements, but with a strategic approach.

 You will need to live test each setting and strategy to see what kind of results you are getting with each change in the settings.
 A good idea would be to use a low-speed internet connection instead of a fast link.
-This should allow you to optimize it for the maximum number of users as many of them would probably have access to much slower internet connections than your business’ internet.
+This should allow you to optimise it for the maximum number of users as many of them would probably have access to much slower internet connections than your business’ internet.

-5. long-tail keywords
+5. Long-tail keywords

 As we discussed above, conversion rates are highly dependent on the type of experience a user has on your website.
 One of the key features of that experience is the organic feel of the website.
 The visitor should not feel like he found the site because there were a bunch of keywords crammed into every corner of the content.
 Instead, they need to come there through long-tail keywords.